Everything you need to know before buying a safe

 This extra investment is justified for long term clients, as they are able to store their valuables in a large and very secure safe.
 Caution should be given to the fire rating, as placement in the floor can make a safe more vulnerable to fire damage.
 Choosing a floor safe with an appropriate fire rating will ensure the integrity and peace of mind of the owner.

-It becomes evident that there is no perfect safe, rather there is only a perfect one for the application.
+It becomes evident that there is no perfect product, rather there is only a perfect one for the application.

-Aside from the actual construction of the safe, the most important thing is the locking mechanism.
+Aside from the actual construction, the most important thing is the locking mechanism.
 Most modern products incorporate electronic or biometric locking mechanisms.
 With any security device, it is only as strong as the weakest link.
 In many cases the weakest part of a safe is the lock itself.
 With a traditional key lock, the key can be stolen from the user or lost.
 Which in both cases causes unnecessary bother for the owner.

 A combination lock is slightly better, as there is no key to lose and with the huge number of possible permutations needed to crack the lock, they are very secure.
 The problem with combination locks can be that once once a user knows the combination they can not be forced to forget it.
 The combination lock needs to be reset if their access is to be removed, which can be an arduous process.